Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

 Here are some fascinating Italy facts that are always good to know:

-Did you know that Italy surrounds two of the world’s smallest countries?
+And again, remember, Italy surrounds two of the world’s smallest countries!
 These are San Marino in Northern Italy, which is also the oldest republic in the world, and Vatican City in Rome, the smallest country in the world.

 Read here about the most famous Italian landmarks and attractions here.